Logotype

 How To Sign Up For Pay Yourself Back

-To get started with the Pay Yourself Back Scheme, you can head to the Pay Yourself Back Log In Page and click the login link on this page.
-Once you log in, you can choose which Chase card or cards you wish to include in the scheme.
-You will then be able to select which eligible purchases you want to use towards the scheme.
+To get started with the Pay Yourself Back, you can head to the Pay Yourself Back Log In Page and click the login link on this page.
+Once you log in, you can choose which Chase card or cards you wish to include.
+You will then be able to select which eligible purchases you want to use points toward.
 You can choose to redeem either one transaction or several at a time.

 Summary – How to Use Chase Pay Yourself Back